 Like humans, it's not unusual for a dog to lose its appetite once in a while.
 As long as your dog acts normal otherwise, losing enthusiasm for a meal isn't a huge cause for concern.
 But any sudden loss of appetite that is out of character for your dog and lasts longer than a meal or two requires veterinary attention—sooner if your puppy acts sick.

-Young puppies have smaller fat and fluid reserves and can’t go without food longer than about 12 hours before needing medical help.
+Young puppies have smaller fat reserves than adult dogs and can’t go without food longer than about 12 hours before needing medical help.
 Toy breed puppies are particularly prone to potentially deadly drops in blood sugar (hypoglycemia) if they skip a meal.

 Some finicky pups develop preferences for certain foods and refuse to eat anything else.
 When you give in and feed your puppy its desired food, you've taught it how to get its way.
 If your vet has confirmed that your puppy is otherwise healthy, practicing “tough puppy love” may convince it to eat your choice of food during scheduled feedings.

 Stress and High Temperatures

 Stress can suppress your pet's desire to eat; being left at the kennel or change in a owner's work schedule that results in separation anxiety can suppress the dog's appetite as well.
 Just the stress of household visitors could prompt anorexia.
 High outdoor temperatures can also kill a pet's appetite.

 Illnesses, Parasites, and Teething

 If your dog's anorexia lasts for more than a few meals, be sure to have your veterinarian rule out any illnesses before trying any techniques to coax your puppy to eat.

 How to Stop Anorexia

 You’ll need a diagnosis from your veterinarian to figure out why your puppy has stopped eating.
-If your vet rules out illness, it’s often perfectly OK to tempt your puppy with healthy people food and employ other techniques to encourage it to eat.
+If your vet rules out illness, it’s often OK to tempt your puppy with bland, vet-approved healthy people food and employ other techniques to encourage it to eat.

 - Offer wholesome tidbits like a sliver of lean beef or chicken.
 This will also help you decide if your puppy is just being finicky or really has a problem that needs veterinary attention.